MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-811.md

 # About BOM - Sub-Assemblies (report)

-The *About BOM - Sub-Assemblies* report shows an overview about components (if you produce and/or assemble sub-assemblies).
+The **About BOM - Sub-Assemblies** report shows an overview of components, if you produce and/or assemble subassemblies.

-The report shows you the base unit of measure, the inventory, unit costs, and an alternative item number.
+The report shows the base unit of measure, the inventory, unit costs, and an item that you can use as an alternative.

 ## Use cases